Verses Upon the

 The arm of flesh didst make thy trust?

-Raise up thy thoughts above the sky
+Raise up thy thoughts above

 That dunghill mists away may fly.